 Obtain GMC registration with a license to practice

-If you have read the article how to get GMC registered already, you know in detail.
-To reiterate, if you already have the any of the following acceptable non-UK PG qualifications, then you don’t need PLAB for GMC registration, you can take the accepted PG pathway:
+If you have read the article on how to get GMC registered already, you know in detail.
+To reiterate, if you already have any of the following acceptable non-UK PG qualifications, then you don’t need PLAB for GMC registration, you can take the accepted PG pathway:

 Please note that the following qualifications gets you GMC registration, they DO NOT make you exempt from taking the FRCR examination.

 - FC Rad Diag(SA) (South Africa)